MRASL/documentation/Equipment/Networking/WiFi.md

 # WiFi equipment
-> **Info** July 22nd 2017 there will soon be a new wifi setup with two TP-Link EAP220 access points ceiling mounted in the flight area.
-More info to come as it is setup.
-We might even keep the Asus router in the network just for extra redundancy.

 The lab has the following Wifi equipment:

-* Asus RT-AC55U (or similar) Dual band router
+* 1 x Asus RT-AC55U Dual band router
+* 2 x TP-Link EAP220
-* Ubiquity Unifi AP Outdoor 2.4Ghz
+* 1 x Ubiquity Unifi AP Outdoor 2.4Ghz
-* Ubiquity AirMax Omnidirectional 2x2 antenna 2.4Ghz (high gain)
+* 1 x Ubiquity AirMax Omnidirectional 2x2 antenna 2.4Ghz (high gain)

 ## Internal setup
-As of April 10th 2017 we have the Asus router on channel 165 of the 5Ghz band with the ssid `mrasl`.
-Talk to Andre for the password.
-The school doesn't use channel 165 so it should be free of interference.
+See the [LAN page](Equipment/Networking/LAN.html).
+Our WiFi network is only on the 5Ghz band to prevent interference with RC receivers and XBee chips.
+To turn it on, power up the switch with the red ethernet wires and the Asus router.

+## Outdoor setup
+The Ubiquiti Antenna and access points are meant to be deployed in outdoor operations when wireless networking is required between a ground station and a drone.
+You'll probably need a router to act as a dhcp server.

 ## General notes on usage